 This eagle favors open country and uses a variety of habitats, ranging from arctic to desert.
 It's found mostly in the western half of the U.S.; the eastern U.S. population is thought to be distinct.
 This eastern population is also uniquely threatened and numbers no more than 2,000 individuals.

 The Golden Eagle is one of the most impressive raptors in North America, as its huge beak and talons suggest.
-That hasn't stopped the species from coming under threat, however.
-Not long ago, many ranchers shot and poisoned Golden Eagles, which were thought to prey on young sheep and goats.
-And although the Bald and Golden Eagle Protection Act of 1962 made it a federal crime to kill an eagle, threats to the birds are increasing.
+But this hasn't stopped the species from coming under threat.
+The Bald and Golden Eagle Protection Act of 1962 made it a federal crime to kill an eagle, but other threats to the birds are increasing.

 In a bid to support the production of renewable energy, in 2009, the federal government established rules granting the wind energy industry and other sectors permission to kill eagles under limited circumstances for up to five years.
 In a 2013 decision that may further increase eagle mortality, this rule was changed to allow wind energy companies to obtain 30-year permits to kill eagles without prosecution.

-Concerned, in 2014 we filed suit about the 30-year eagle permit rule as part of ongoing advocacy for Bird-Smart wind energy.
+Concerned about the impact of this rule on eagle populations, in 2014 we filed suit about the 30-year eagle permit rule as part of ongoing advocacy for Bird-Smart Bird-Smart Wind Energy.
 We support the responsible development of renewable energy, but urge the industry to conduct assessments before placing turbines in places where Golden Eagles and other protected birds will likely be impacted.
 We were thrilled to be able to declare victory in this case in 2015.